ibm-cloud-docs/citrix-netscaler-vpx/hsm-retrieve-certificate.md

 2. Copy the certificate file to the `/nsconfig/ssl` directory in the {{site.data.keyword.vpx_full}}.

-The {{site.data.keyword.vpx_full}} is now ready to incorporate the certificate into a load balancing deployment by using SSL.
+The {{site.data.keyword.vpx_full}} is now ready to incorporate the certificate into a load balancing deployment by using SSL